 Year three: Data

-Academic fellowships: call for applicants
+New talent fellowships: call for applicants now open

 The South West Creative Technology Network (SWCTN) will offer three one-year funded programmes around the themes of Immersion, Automation & Data.
 As new technologies raise new challenges and opportunities for businesses, this partnership is designed to respond to industry needs across the creative industries, health and manufacturing sectors and drive productivity and innovation.